-With an integrative style, I work from a psychodynamic foundation, incorporating somatic experiencing, and other tools such as mindfulness.
+With an integrative style, I work from a psychodynamic foundation, rooted in attachment, incorporating somatic experiencing, and other tools such as mindfulness.
 Practicing evidence-based, traditional, as well as cutting edge approaches, interventions are tailored to fit the unique needs of each individual and family.

 Integrative also refers to the process of integrating the Self, such as the emotional, cognitive, physiological, social/cultural, and transpersonal elements.
 Overall, the aim of integrative psychotherapy is to facilitate cohesiveness and wholeness.